e-Spirit/firstspirit-module-gradle-plugin/README.md

 ### FirstSpirit components

 Your module may include one or more FirstSpirit components.
-With the annotations from the fsmannotationsgradleplugin it is possible to annotate the components with their respective configuration.
-When assembling the fsm file, the fsmgradleplugin will evaluate the annotations and render the configurations into the module.xml.
+With the annotations from the _de.espirit.firstspirit-module-annotations_ plugin it is possible to annotate the components with their respective configuration.
+When assembling the fsm file, the _de.espirit.firstspirit-module_ plugin will evaluate the annotations and render the configurations into the module.xml.

 ####Annotations